How to Connect to Kyoto Wi-Fi

 Step 2: Select How You Want to Login

 On the KYOTO Wi-Fi service page, you will have four options to choose from in order to login to this free Wi-Fi service.
 Choose your preferred login method and either “Log-in with SNS account authentication” or “Log-in with email address authentication”.

 If you choose to login with an SNS service such as Facebook or Twitter, you need to enter your SNS account (ID, password).
 Once you do and authentication is completed, you will then be able to use KYOTO Wi-Fi.

-If you choose to login via email instead, you will be initially required to enter your email for a temporarily registration.
+If you choose to log in via email instead, you will be initially required to enter your email for temporary registration.
 An email with a URL link contained will be sent to the registered email, so open the email and click on the link to complete the main registration.
 After clicking the link, KYOTO Wi-Fi will become available to you.

 Notice about Registering to Use KYOTO Wi-Fi

 Connecting to KYOTO Wi-Fi is free because the connection required for authentication uses the “KYOTO Wi-Fi” connection environment.